Canon 7D versus Fujifilm X-T20

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T20 provides a better video resolution than the 7D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), while the 7D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Canon 7D and Fujifilm X-T20 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 7D and the Canon 7D?
+Is there a clear favorite between the Canon 7D and the Fujifilm X-T20?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Longer lasting: Can take more shots (800 versus 350) on a single battery charge.